miyoko-shimura/Udacity-Autogluon-Project/README.md

-## You will find everything you need in the /Project folder
+## You will find everything you need in the /Project folder.